KanColleTool/kcsrv/README.md

         ./manage.py user create

 1.  **Run the development server.**
-    It will run on Port 5000, which `nginx` will proxy to Port 80.
-With the Vagrantfile's network adapter setup, this means it'll be accessible by opening <a href="http://192.168.33.10" target="_blank">192.168.33.10</a> in a browser.
-(This will only be accessible from your local machine.)
+    It will run on port 5000 by default.
         ./kcsrv.py